Norwegian cuisine: Soda water

 The largest local soda brand is Solo, which was the first soda brand in Norway, introduced in 1934.
-Other sodas from Norway that are popular include, Urge, E. C. Dahls Brewery's ginger beer, which was created as a drink for sodd, and sodas from Oskar Sylte Mineral Water Company, such as «Brus med ananassmak» (soda with pineapple taste) and «Brus med pæresmak» (soda with pear taste).
-During Christmas season, it's normal to find Julebrus (Norwegian for "Christmas soda").
+Other well-known sodas from Norway include Urge, E. C. Dahls Brewery's ginger beer, which was created as a drink for sodd, and sodas from Oskar Sylte Mineral Water Company, such as «Brus med ananassmak» (soda with pineapple taste) and «Brus med pæresmak» (soda with pear taste).
+During Christmas season, it is normal to find Julebrus (Norwegian for "Christmas soda").

 People

 Ingrid Espelid Hovig was a high-profile public figure within Norwegian cuisine, hosting TV cooking programs and authoring dozens of cookbooks.
 She was knighted in Norway for her work with cuisine.